-Since the new Medical Devices Regulation (MDR 2017/745) entered into force on May 26, 2021, the legal safety requirements for dental amalgam capsules have increased significantly, why manufacturers started leaving the European business.
+Manufacturers are leaving the European business due to the new Medical Devices Regulation (MDR 2017/745) which entered into force on 26 May 2021.
+The legal safety requirements for dental amalgam capsules have increased significantly.

 For certifications under the MDR, manufacturers have to proof that the release of mercury and other components of amalgam (in mass/unit time) do not exceed the safety thresholds under all possible conditions like, teeth grinding, chewing, age corrosion or oral galvanism (ISO 10993-17:2023 Biological evaluation of medical devices Part 17: Toxicological risk assessment of medical device constituents).

-Merz, DMG Europe (both Germany), UnoDent, Prima dent (both UK), CFPM (France), and Ardent (Sweden) left the market and DMP (Greece) announced to leave soon.
-Now also other European manufacturers will leave the business due to the export ban by 1 January 2025 (Revised Mercury Regulation).
+European Manufacturers Merz, DMG Europe (both Germany), UnoDent, Prima dent (both UK), CFPM (France), Ardent (Sweden) and DMP (Greece) already left the business and Madespa (Spain) announced to leave soon.

-US major players Dentsply Sirona and Kerr have left the business, due to the MDR and the 👉 FDA’s safety warning for the use of dental amalgam in 2020.
-Ivoclar from Liechtenstein left the European sales in a first step.
+US major players Dentsply Sirona and Kerr have generally left the business, due to the MDR and the ๐Ÿ‘‰ FDA’s safety warning for the use of dental amalgam in 2020.
+Ivoclar from Liechtenstein left the European sales in a first step and SDI announced to stop the production by 2028 at the latest.

-Expiring MDD certifications can only be extended until 31 December 2028 under following conditions :
+Expiring MDD certifications can only be extended until 31 December 2028ย acoording to the ammended MDR in March 2023 (REGULATION (EU) 2023/607))under following conditions :

 • The product continues to comply with the MDD/AIMDD;